-PAG SERVICES IN MALAYSIA Assoc Prof Dr Ani Amelia Dato' Zainuddin cology at Hospital Canselor Tuanku Mukhriz Universiti Kebangsaan Malaysia Medical Centre (HCTM UKMMC), Cheras, Kuala Lumpur.
+PAG SERVICES IN MALAYSIA

+Assoc Prof Dr Ani Amelia Dato' Zainuddin

+The Paediatric & Adolescent Gynaecology (PAG) Unit was first established in April 2008 by the Department of Obstetrics & Gynaecology at Hospital Canselor Tuanku Mukhriz Universiti Kebangsaan Malaysia Medical Centre (HCTM UKMMC), Cheras, Kuala Lumpur.
 This unit was started by both Professor Nur Azurah Abdul Ghani and Assoc.
 Professor Dr. Ani Amelia Dato' Zainuddin.
-PAG is an emerging subspecialty in O&G. In Asia, there are established PAG clinics / cases per year of diagnosis, the common on average. units in Singapore, the Philippines and Hong Kong.
+PAG is an emerging subspecialty in O&G. In Asia, there are units in Singapore, the Philippines and Hong Kong.